Archive for the ‘Award and Honors’ Category

 God’s Time – Best of 2023!

-Read the whole article by clicking above!
+Read the articles by clicking above!

 I am grateful for the many people who have made this year so special.
 At times I felt like 2023 was a normal year of music making and collaboration, and then I would be reminded that our recent past is very much with us and that the world is very fragile.